wrichter/hailstorm/ansible/Playbook.md

 You may elect to specify the NIC configuration (MAC address, IP address, etc...) directly in the host variable  "vm_nics".
 This is an array of maps with the keys "ip", "dev", "default_gw", "netmask", "mac" and "netname".

-For most VMs, this information is calculated based on their hailstorm_number and the array "nic_attachments", which lists the networks each VM NIC is attached to.
+For most VMs, this information is calculated based on their ansible_host IP and the array "nic_attachments", which lists the networks each VM NIC is attached to.
 They are member of the group "accessible_via_admin_network" which in turn contains a formula to calculate "vm_nics" automatically.
 It also contains a formula to calculate the "ansible_host" variable to point to the NIC attached to the admin network.
-This formula introduces a subtle bug/feechur when it is used for delegating tasks to this host: Tasks are delegated to the original host instead.
-This is why every host which tasks are delegated to needs to overwrite the ansible_host property with a specific formula.

 The variables "default_route_via" and "name_service_via" specify on which network the default gateway and DNS service are provided by the layer1.
 The variable "ksdevice" specifies on which NIC the kickstart configuration will be provided (required for RHEL6).